 It is expected that AB 18 and SB 5 will be merged into a single measure later in the legislative process.
-AB 18 directly allocates state bond funding for projects in Santa Clara County, while SB 5 does not.
+AB 18 directly allocates \$5 million state bond funding for the Guadalupe River Watershed in Santa Clara County, while SB 5 appropriates an unspecified amount for the Guadalupe River Watershed.
 Staff will work towards a consolidation of the bills that favors the District.